Custom Access And SQL Server Database

 4. Drag and drop the Total field so that it appears as a Detail field.
 The resulting pivot table appears as shown in Figure 4.47.

-When you need a Microsoft Access programmer for your Saint Petersburg FL business, phone call MS Access Solutions at (323) 285-0939.
+When you need a Microsoft Access programmer for your Saint Petersburg, Floida, business, call MS Access Solutions at (323) 285-0939.
 We have over 25 years experience in Microsoft Access programmer solutions.
-We create Access database applications for all sectors, consisting of hospitals, government companies, the U.S. military, universities, agriculture, workers services, and insurance provider.
-We can take care of the most advanced as well as complicated Access and also SQL Server database programming for your business as well as smaller projects, like fixing damaged Access database forms, MS Access reports, Access macros, and VBA code.
+We create Access database applications for all business sectors, including, but not limited to, hospitals and medical clinics, local, state, federal government agencies, the U.S. military, school districts, unior colleges, and universities, horticulture and agriculture, employment services and human resource departments, and insurance agencies and insurance companies.